DevOpsBootcamp/website/source/databases.rst

 .. ifnotslides::

-    Object Relational Mappers (ORMs) is a library which allows you to write in a native programming language to interface with a database.
+    An Object Relational Mapper (ORM) is a library which allows you to write in a native programming language to interface with a database.
 So instead of crafting SQL queries you express in your native langauge what you want the database to do.
 This means you don't write *any* SQL, the programming